Ascrofte History, Family Crest & Coats of Arms

 Early History of the Ascrofte family

-Another 149 words (11 lines of text) covering the years 1592 and 1602 are included under the topic Early Ascrofte History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ascrofte research.
+Another 75 words (5 lines of text) covering the years 1592 and 1602 are included under the topic Early Ascrofte History in all our PDF Extended History products and printed products wherever possible.

 Ascrofte Spelling Variations